@authhero/multi-tenancy

 - Route requests via subdomains

-- Inherit settings from the main tenant to child tenants
+- Sync entities from control plane to child tenants

 Installation